Every bequest, large or small, makes a lasting impact.

 If you have already included a gift in your Will, please let us know as we would like to thank you and honour your generosity during your lifetime.
 Your enquiry will be handled in the strictest confidence.

-For further information or to advise of a gift in your Will, please contact:
+If you would like to receive further information, such as a copy of our bequest brochure, or to advise of a gift in your Will, please contact us through: